EQMS Integration and Interfaces: GxP Activities, ERP & LIMS Systems

 The following are my thoughts and recommendations on some specific GxP related activities:

-1. Inventory Management, Production Planning and Scheduling, Purchasing and Finance activities and tasks, for example, are best handled in an ERP system:
+1. Inventory Management, Production Planning and Scheduling, Purchasing and Finance activities and tasks, for example, are best handled in an Enterprise Resource Planning (ERP) system:

-2. Laboratory operations should be managed in a LIMS system.
+2. Laboratory operations should be managed in a Laboratory Information Management System (LIMS):

-3. All Quality management activities should be managed in an EQMS.
+3. All Quality management activities should be managed in an Enterprise Quality Management System (EQMS).
+These activities include:

 About the Author